 Tim Pitsiulak was a Kinngait (Cape Dorset), NU-based artist who worked primarily in drawing and printmaking.
 He was born in Kimmirut, NU and began drawing as a child.
 Though he experimented with sculpture and trained in making jewellery at Arctic College he excelled in graphic arts.
 His first print Caribou Migration (2005) was released in the Cape Dorset Annual Print Collection in 2005 only a few years after moving to Kinngait (Cape Dorset), NU.
 The detailed print showing a family of caribou bounding across the page marked the beginning of a successful career in the medium.

-Pitsiulak’s work has been exhibited in museums and galleries across North America and has been collected widely, by both public institutions and private collectors.
+Pitsiulak’s work has been exhibited in museums and galleries across North America and has been collected widely by both public institutions and private collectors.
 His work sits in the public collection of institutions such as the National Gallery of Canada, Ottawa, ON and the Canadian Museum of History, Gatineau, QC.
-Pitsiulak has appeared numerous times in the Inuit Art Quarterly including having his work on the cover of the Fall 2008 issue.
+Pitsiulak has appeared numerous times in the Inuit Art Quarterly including having his work on the cover of the Fall 2008 and Spring 2019 issues.

 2016 Winner of the CHARS Art Competition.